The best websites to take an online German class

 Find the best way to learn German online and benefit from a lot of resources.
 The language is widely spoken in the European Union and is the official language not only in Germany, but also in Austria and Switzerland.
 Whether you want to learn German for business and improve your job situation, for travel or to diversify your language skills in general, Lingoda online classes are of course an excellent choice.
 In this post, we’ll introduce you to more options with our selection of the best websites to take online German classes.

 All you need to learn German via video classes with Lingoda are a computer and a sufficient internet connection.
 You get to choose a time slot that fits within your busy schedule and you can elect to take private classes or join small group online lessons for learning German.
 Both offer distinct advantages, depending on what kind of learner you are.
-Lingoda follows the methodology of immersion, so your online German lessons feature both speaking practice and situations which you can immediately apply outside of the classroom to start speaking.
+Lingoda follows the methodology of immersion, so your online German classes feature both speaking practice and situations which you can immediately apply outside of the classroom to start speaking.
 You’ll learn from highly qualified and certified native speakers in a rotating schedule with tailored and unique learning materials.
 Learning German with Lingoda is as easy as choosing a time and joining a class, either month-to-month or with our language marathon, the most effective path to guaranteed fluency in German and definitely one of the best ways to learn German online.

 Deutsch Akademie features a very comprehensive grammar trainer for free, designed by experienced German teachers.
 You’ll get a complete overview of your progress, can ask questions in the forum, follow online exercises organised according to course material and read up on German grammar rules.
 You can study by yourself with this free course or use it to supplement the online live course which the Deutsch Akademie also offers, featuring small groups and live teachers.